Sleepiskey73/Colab-Rep/README.md

   * This repository has an Apache 2.0 licence

 3. Hypothetical Module
-  * Let's add another person next time
+  * Let's add another person next time.